Dallas Cowboys Rumors: Tony Romo Distancing Himself From Team – Career Over?

 It appears as if those who turned their back on Romo and started siding with rookie Dak Prescott last season are on the outs with the former starter.
 Jane Slater continued on her Twitter to say that Romo feels as if “his team was taken from him” and that would be hard for anyone to grasp.

 There has really been no true indication as to where Romo could end up playing next year, but the Denver Broncos and Houston Texans are the teams who come up most often.
-Unfortunately for the quarterback, the Broncos are not looking at him as “a priority” and if they don’t get a chance to sign him soon, they may not try at all.
+Unfortunately for the quarterback, the Broncos are not looking at him as “a priority,” and if they don’t get a chance to sign him soon, they may not try at all.

 The longer the Cowboys hold onto Romo, the more people who are beginning to believe that his playing career could be over.
 Inquisitr recently reported that Romo has told some people that if he’s not signed by or traded to the Houston Texans, he may look into possibly retiring because he feels it is his only other option.